-Domain: Instruction and Student Achievement Im plementa ation Stat :us Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В Α 1 uny 26.
+Domain: Instruction and Stude nt Ach ieveme nt Im Implementation Status Data Sources/Supporting Evidence Indicator Examples or Evidence of Practice Not Partially Fully yet В Α 1 uny 26.
 All paraprofessionals have received PD that includes clear descriptions of their work responsibilities and strategies for providing support to SWDs in general education classrooms and natural contexts.
 Paraprofessionals receive ongoing training on topics relative to their work responsibilities (e.g., the nature of specific disabilities and impact on learning; providing communication, physical, social and academic supports; health, safety and hygiene needs; and confidentiality).
 Outside resources, such as FIN, FDLRS, and CARD, are procured for the provision of training to paraprofessionals.
 The roles and responsibilities of paraprofessionals are clearly outlined and communicated by administrators and teachers.
 The principal ensures dedicated time for paraprofessionals to consult with teachers and be involved in student IEP meetings.
 Teachers and paraprofessionals discuss strategies and methods to provide individual supports to SWDs in general education classrooms and natural contexts.
 Administrators and teachers monitor the activities of paraprofessionals to evaluate the effectiveness of supports provided to SWDs.
-Paraprofessionals can clearly articulate the learning, communication and behavioral support needs of the SWDs they serve.
-Administration and ESE Specialist meets with Paraprofessionals occasionally to ensure understanding of roles and responsibilities Sugge ested Measures: Professional development logs, pre- and post-assessments, checklists, paraprofession onal interv iews, job descriptio ns, parapr ofessional schedules. learnin Note: It is important that paraprofessionals understand how to support learning while using the least intrusive interventions for SWDs.
+Paraprofessionals can clearly articulate the learning, communication and behavioral support needs of the SWDs they serve. > Paraprofessionals participate in regular state trainings to maintain certification Sugge ested Measures: Professional development logs, pre- and post-assessments, checklists, paraprofession nal interv views, job descriptio ns, parapr ofessional schedules. learnir Note: It is important that paraprofessionals understand how to support learning while using the least intrusive interventions for SWDs.
 Paraprofessionals should be included in professional learning opportunities and technical assistance relative to their assigned students and job responsibilities.
 Paraprofessionals' input on student learning (academic, behavioral and social) is critical to planning and implementing appropriate supports as part of the IEP and curriculum team planning processes.
-Comm nents:
+Comn ents:

-Domain: Communication and Collaboration Im plementa ation Stat tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В Α 1 uny 27.
+Domain: Communication and Collab oration Im plementa ation Stat tus Indicator Examples or Evidence of Practice Not Partially ially Fully Data Sources/Supporting Evidence yet В Α 1 unly 27.
 All special education teachers are full, collaborative members of a general education curriculum team.
 A secondary school special education teacher is an active member of the social studies department.
 An elementary school special education teacher is an active member of the third grade team.
 Special education teachers collaborate with general education teachers to share and implement instructional decisions made by the team.
 Special and general education teachers meet regularly to share information on curriculum and individual student support needs.
 All team members receive minutes of team meetings and have input into decisions when not available to attend in person.
-Special education teachers are not pulled from regularly scheduled classroom schedules to attend other meetings (e.g., IEP or parent conferences).
-Special education teachers collaborate with general education teachers but are not active members of the subject specific departments.
-Sugge sted Measures: Curriculum team rosters, curriculum team meeting schedules and notes. to mee Note: Although all special education teachers may not be available to meet with each curriculum team during every scheduled team meeting, they should flex their schedules to have opportunities or meet with each team throughout each grading period.
-For example, Mrs. Smith may meet with the third grade team during pre-school planning time on Monday, and the fifth grade team during pre-school planning the following Monday.
-Comm ents:
+Special education teachers are not pulled from regularly scheduled classroom schedules to attend other meetings (e.g., IEP or parent conferences). > Special education teachers are active members of each core academic department: Participates in monthly PLC meetings to address SWDs academic, behavior, and or social emotional needs.
+(Agenda/minutes) Academic core department heads are members of the MTSS/RTI Team on which needs for SWDs are addressed monthly.
+(Agenda/minutes) Special education teachers participate in Staffing and service related meetings for all PK students.
+(Agenda/minutes) Sugge sted Measures: Curriculum team rosters, curriculum team meeting schedules and notes. to mee not be available to meet with each curriculum team durin period.
+For example, Mrs. Smith may meet with the third g Comm ents: